JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/performance-Mikkel.md

-# Performance Analysis of the Student Registration System
+# Performance Analysis for Room Reservation System

 ## Scenario:
-- At the start of each semester, a large number of students register for courses simultaneously.
-- The registration system should be able to handle the peak load of students registering for their courses without performance degradation.
+- During exam periods, multiple teachers need to access and view available rooms to schedule their exams.
+Teachers should be able to retrieve room availability and reservation details efficiently, even when many users are simultaneously interacting with the system.
-- **Requirement**: The system must handle 5000 simultaneous course registrations with an average response time of less than 3 seconds.
+- **Requirement**: The system must be able to handle 100 teachers viewing room availability at the same time, with an average response time of less than 2 seconds for retrieving room details.

-## Scenario
+## Scenario Breakdown:
-- **Source of Stimulus**: Student.
+- **Source of Stimulus**: Teacher.
-- **Stimulus**: Attempts to register for a course at the beginning of the semester.
+- **Stimulus**: Teacher requests to view room reservation details.
-- **Artifact**: Student Registration System.
+- **Artifact**: Room Reservation service.
-- **Environment**: High-traffic period with 5000 simultaneous registration attempts.
+- **Environment**: High-traffic period, with 100 teachers accessing the system simultaneously.
-- **Response**: The system processes all registration requests efficiently and provides feedback within the required time.
+- **Response**: The system processes all requests and displays room details with minimal delays.
-- **Measure**: The system achieves an average response time of less than 3 seconds for 5000 simultaneous registrations.
+- **Measure**: The system provides room reservation information with an average response time of less than 2 seconds for 100 simultaneous teacher requests.

 ## Solution:
-1. **Improved Algorithms**:
-   - Improve the algorithms used for course registration, to reduce computation time and speed up the registration process.

-2. **Concurrent Processing**:
-    - Implement concurrent processing to handle multiple course registrations simultaneously, improving the system's throughput and response time.

-3. **Resource Scaling**:
-    - Scale up the system resources (e.g., CPU, memory, network) to handle the peak load of course registrations efficiently.
-This can involve upgrading hardware components or utilizing cloud hosting services.

-5. **Caching**:
+**Caching Room Data**:
-   - Cache frequently accessed data to reduce the number of database queries and improve response times during high-traffic periods.
+   - Cache frequently accessed room details (e.g., availability, capacity) to minimize the load on the database and reduce the time it takes to retrieve room information.